ICN Romance and Intimacy Center

 Rule #8: Develop an appreciation for “outercourse.”
 It’s wonderful too!

-We realize that “tantric sex” sounds like “California psychobabble.”
-It is, though, a viable, reliable and fulfilling addition to normal intercourse and includes more stroking and caressing.
+Tantric sex (aka outercourse) is a viable, reliable and fulfilling addition to normal intercourse and includes more stroking and caressing.
 Rather than seeking orgasm quickly, tantric sex focuses on bringing your partner to the point just before orgasm and then extending that point for longer periods of time.
 If orgasm happens, that’s fine.
 If it doesn’t happen, that’s okay too.
-In tantric sex, the gentlest of movements can become thoroughly arousing and it is a viable option during those moments when IC makes penetration difficult.
+In tantric sex, the gentlest of movements can become thoroughly arousing and it is a viable option during those moments when pelvic pain and muscle tension makes penetration difficult.
+The best part is that both are so aroused, intercourse (if used at all) is often very quick and not traumatic.

 Rule #10: Think LUBRICATION!